 When looking at energy storage solutions and costs, consider the hidden or hard-to-calculate costs outlined above.
 For specific battery technologies, assess things like:

 - Warranty - how long is the warranty period and what’s in the fine print?

 - Safety - does the battery use safe, non-toxic, and conflict-free materials?
 Could that battery actually contribute to a fire in your home or business?

 - Energy discharge rating - can the battery be completely discharged without impacting longevity, performance, or warranty?

 For those going off-grid entirely, also think about whether the battery is high-power for big loads, like charging an electric vehicle, air conditioning, powering a well pump, or running several large home appliances at once.
 A professional renewable energy installer will help guide you through the process of auditing your home energy usage and creating a solution that meets your needs.

-If you are ready to declare your grid independence or are interested in backup power for your home or business, visit Blue Planet Energy.
+If you are ready to go grid optional and are interested in resilient power for your home, visit Blue Planet Energy for Homeowners.
+If you are interested in backup power for your business, visit Blue Planet Energy for Businesses.